DonaldKellett/Osiv/API.md

 The JSON payload in the POST request is malformed, e.g. one or more fields may be missing.
 The server should respond with a JSON payload containing the following fields:

-- `"reason"`: The reason for the error, e.g. `"The old password and master password should not be provided simultaneously."`
+- `"message"`: The reason for the error, e.g. `"The old password and master password should not be provided simultaneously."`

 #### `401 Unauthorized`